Neonatal Abstinence Syndrome

 - Neonatal abstinence syndrome happens when babies are exposed to drugs in the womb

 before birth.
-Babies can then go through drug withdrawal after birth.
+Babies can then be affected or go through drug withdrawal after birth.

 - Symptoms of withdrawal may begin as soon as 24 to 48 hours after birth.
 Or they may